markjaquith/scheduled-post-guardian/readme.md

 ### How does it work? ###

 On "shutdown" (after WP finishes a request), it checks a timer.
-If it has been 3 minutes since it last checked, it looks at all the scheduled posts, and runs them through a WordPress core function that either publishes them (if they should have gone out already), or re-schedules them, if their schedule (their "cron" entry) has somehow gone away.
+If it has been 3 minutes since it last checked, it looks at all the scheduled posts, and runs them through a WordPress core function that either publishes them (if they should have gone out already), or re-schedules them, if their schedule has somehow gone away.

 ### My post missed its schedule anyway! ###